Solarious/orc-dict/README.md

   * english - The meaning of the word in english.
   * PoS - Part of Speech (verb, noun, etc.).
   * num - An automatically generated number used to differentiate words with the same orcish.
+  * orderedOrcish - The word's orcish with certain characters added or removed so that it can be used to order words the same way as in the book.
   * extraInfo (Optional) - Contains detailed english descriptions, historical information, and other useful info that doesn't fit anywhere else .
   * coindedBy (Optional) - The person who coined the word.
   * namedAfter (Optional) - What the word is named after.